Feeds:

 Paris: The City of Lights.

-Becoming French is not something you can do overnight — it takes a lot of time and effort.
-I was fortunate enough to be traveling with my French friend Manuela, staying in the apartment of her friends Christophe and Tiphaine and spending time with JC and Stephanie.
-I had round-the-clock exposure to daily life in France and I am happy to share with you some of the secrets I have learned.
+Becoming French is not something you can do overnight – it takes a lot of time and effort.
+I was fortunate enough to be traveling with my friend Manuela, staying with her friends, Christophe and Tiphaine, and hanging out with JC and Stephanie: all Frenchies to the hilt.
+I had round-the-clock exposure to daily life in France and am happy to pass along some of the secrets to be French that I learned.

 The first and most important thing you must do in order to become French is to stop being American immediately!
-You must hide all the characteristics that would tip people off to the fact that you are from the United States.
+You must hide all characteristics that would tip people off that you’re from the United States.
 (You know you’re making progress when someone accidentally mistakes you for a Canadian).
-It can be challenging, but if you put your mind to it I believe it can be achieved.
-By reading and following my step-by-step instructions, you too can be well on your way to becoming French, just like me!
+It can be quite challenging, but if you put your mind to it I believe it can be achieved.
+By reading and following my step-by-step instructions, you too may be well on your way to becoming French, just like me!

 5 Easy Steps to “Frenchdom”

-If you don’t speak French fluently then don’t talk at all.
-(For those of you who know me personally, you understand that NOT talking was my biggest challenge).
+If you don’t speak French fluently then don’t speak at all.
+(For those of you who know me personally, that was the biggest challenge).
 If you want to buy something, just point at it and grunt.
 Even a simple “Merci” will give you away.
-Believe me, your rudimentary high-school French isn’t going to help you here – you might as well write “Ugly American” across your forehead in Chanel lipstick, for God’s sake.
+Believe me, your rudimentary high school French isn’t going to help you here; you might as well write “ugly American” across your forehead in Chanel lipstick, for God’s sake.

 Step #2: Enchante`

 Greet properly.
 Never hug anyone!
-Hugging is a dead give-away that you are American.
-Give two or three kisses on the cheek.
-Never shake hands when introduced to a person unless you are in a business setting or you’re meeting President Sarkozy.
-(I was severely admonished for extending my hand when presented to someone for the first time.
-Apparently I’d insulted him and had to give him extra kisses to make up for it).
+Hugging is a dead give away that you’re not from around here.
+Give two or three kisses on the cheek; never shake hands when introduced unless you’re in a business setting or meeting the President of France.

 Step #3: Look the part